Who We Are

 Jai' Shavers, Youth Organizer / Outreach and Development Coordinator

-Ja’Leah Shavers is a BreakOUT! member who was born and raised in Baton Rouge, Louisiana.
-She moved to New Orleans to pursue both professional and educational goals as an organizer following her graduation from Baton Rouge Magnet High School in 2012.
-While attending the University of New Orleans, she started a small organization called Hearts for the A.R.T.S., a nonprofit-based club with the mission of bringing arts back into schools throughout the cities of both Baton Rouge and New Orleans.
-Ja'Leah is serving at BreakOUT! as a member of the AmeriCorps’ 2014-2015 Louisiana Delta Service Corp.
-She is very excited to serve as the Outreach and Development Coordinator and says she is honored for the opportunity!
+Jai' Shavers is a BreakOUT! member who was born and raised in Baton Rouge, Louisiana.
+They moved to New Orleans to pursue both professional and educational goals as an organizer following their graduation from Baton Rouge Magnet High School in 2012.
+While attending the University of New Orleans, they started a small organization called Hearts for the A.R.T.S., a nonprofit-based club with the mission of bringing arts back into schools throughout the cities of both Baton Rouge and New Orleans.
+Jai' is serving at BreakOUT! as a member of the AmeriCorps’ 2014-2015 Louisiana Delta Service Corp.
+They are very excited to serve as the Outreach and Development Coordinator and says they are honored for the opportunity!

 Shaena Johnson, Co-Director